 Hency why it's advisable to stay far away from crash-dieting and other diets utilizing extremely large calorie deficits.

-It will burn through your hard-earned gains at a fast rate.
+It' just going to burn through your hard-earned gains at a very fast pace.

 The sweet spot for cutting down and retaining lean muscle mass is by utilizing a moderate calorie deficit - around 20% less calories than your TDEE (Total daily energy expenditure)